 Developing a business plan is an essential step for guiding your business to success.
 Taking the time to organize your thoughts, contemplate your goals, and develop a strategic plan for the future of your business will help you to shape your marketing efforts and identify promising opportunities.
-In this post, I’ll walk you through the essential pieces of a dynamic business plan and tips on how you can create one for your business.
+In this post, I’ll walk you through the essential pieces of a dynamic business plan and tips to create one for your business.

 Your business summary, or executive summary, is a snapshot of your business as a whole.
-It should include what your business does, what products or services it provides, and the overall goals you hope to accomplish.
+It should include what your business does, what products or services it provides, and your overall goals.
 A business summary should also present a brief description of your target market, and how you anticipate your business will serve them.

 Tip: If you’re struggling to put together some of these points, try writing your summary after you’ve assembled the rest of your plan.
 Thinking through these next pieces of information might assist you when you’re organizing your thoughts.